GatorSethBarber/SoftwareEngineeringGroup24/Setup.md

 ### 1. Dowload Languages and Environments

 This project uses the go programming language, angular, and the Node Package Manager.
 Please see https://go.dev and https://nodejs.org for how to download these.
+To run the Cypress tests (used for testing front-end functionality and some back-end functionality), Node version 16 must be used.

 ### 2. Get the Code
 The code can be installed from this github repo.